 BTW … I find the debate on Obama’s “you didn’t build that” statement idiotic … stop arguing about who built what and just get to work.
 We didn’t grow this country by splitting hairs about who is responsible for what … we just put our heads down and got stuff done.
 Nuff said.

-Looking to try a refreshing new twist on the old business and project management software thing … then try Planning Pod free for 30 days and the 22 simple tools inside our app that can help you be more productive and efficient.
+Looking to try a refreshing new twist on the old business and project management software thing … try Planning Pod’s event management program or venue management platform for a better way to run an events business.